compliance-framework/plugin-azure-tags-policies/README.md

 Policies for use in the Azure tags plugin

-The plugin takes a mapping of tags as input and ensures that they adhere to the Azure Well-Architected Framework Security Code SE:03 (https://learn.microsoft.com/en-us/azure/well-architected/security/data-classification)
+The plugin takes a mapping of tags as input and ensures that they adhere to the Azure Well-Architected Framework Security Code SE:03 (https://learn.microsoft.com/en-us/azure/well-architected/security/data-classification).
+Note that the input is a mapping of tags for a single machine, and not an array of machines.